Anderson says Donaldson made racist remark, MLB investigates

 Anderson, an All-Star who is among the leading Black voices in baseball, told Sports Illustrated in 2019: “I kind of feel like today’s Jackie Robinson ... because he changed the game, and I feel like I'm getting to a point to where I need to change the game.”

-Donaldson said that in the first inning, “I called him Jackie.”
-The white ballplayer also said he has “joked around” with Anderson in the past using the same reference and mentioned the 2019 Sports Illustrated interview.
+Donaldson said that early in the game, “I called him Jackie.”
+The white ballplayer also said he has “joked around” with Anderson in the past using the same reference and mentioned that Sports Illustrated interview.

 Robinson broke the MLB color barrier in 1947.
 Every team in the big leagues has retired his No. 42 to honor the struggle, sacrifice and social impact he had on the game and beyond.